harveyfullstack/kotlin-weather-app/README.md

 ## Overview

 This project is a reactive REST service implemented in Kotlin Springboot that fetches weather data from the weather.gov API and transforms it according to specified requirements.
-The application demonstrates the use of Spring WebFlux, reactive programming with Mono and Flux, and Kotlin best practices.
+The application uses Spring WebFlux, reactive programming with Mono and Flux, and follows Kotlin conventions.

 ## Requirements